 Have the correct posture

-Having the correct posture is vital for avoiding injury when lifting an item.
-Train employees on the proper lifting techniques – back straight, shoulders back, knees bent, and looking straight ahead – especially those who undertake a regular amount of this activity as a part of their role.
+Ensure employees are trained in proper lifting techniques – back straight, shoulders back, knees bent, and looking straight ahead – especially those who undertake a regular amount of this activity as a part of their role.

 When carrying, ensure your employees adopt a stable position, with one foot in front of the other.
 They should keep their load close to their midsections as they move and look ahead to avoid obstacles.